Football 7-a-side at the 2017 ASEAN Para Games

 7-a-side football at the 2017 ASEAN Para Games will be held from 18 to 22 September 2017 at Field C in Bukit Jalil National sports complex, Kuala Lumpur.
 There was 1 gold medal in this sport.

 Participating teams and officials

 Qualifying

 A total of five teams will qualify to compete in the football five a side competition.
-The host nation (Myanmar) automatically qualifies a team.
+The host nation (Malaysia) automatically qualifies a team.
 A team may consist of a maximum of 14 athletes.